EPFL-LCN/pub-illing2021-neurips/README.md

 opt.step() # update parameters of layer and prediction weights
 ```

 We verified numerically that the obtained updates are equivalent to evaluating the CLAPP learning rules Equations (6) - (8).
-The code for this can be found at `./vision/CLAPPVision/vision/compare_updates.py`.
+The code for this can be found in `./vision/CLAPPVision/vision/compare_updates.py`, see Vision section for more details.

 Note that for Hinge Loss CPC, the end-to-end version of CLAPP, we only use a single CLAPP loss at the final layer.
 Furthermore, we don't use the `.detach()` function to allow gradient flow through the whole network.